-In 2012-13 we will see the first financial savings from the Tri-borough collaboration with Westminster City Council and the London Borough of Hammersmith and Fulham.
+In 2012-13 we will see the first financial savings from the triborough collaboration with Westminster City Council and the London Borough of Hammersmith and Fulham.
 We will save around £2 million from sharing senior officers and undertaking major procurements with our neighbours.
 These savings should rise in subsequent years and contribute about half of all the savings we will need to make in 2013-14 and 2014-15.
 This will help us to protect, and in some cases enhance, services to residents.

-The Government has extended its offer to pay grant in lieu of a Council Tax increase.
-Mindful of the many pressures on household budgets, the Council will freeze Council Tax at the level first set in 2009-10.
+The Government has extended its offer to pay grant in lieu of a council tax increase.
+Mindful of the many pressures on household budgets, the Council will freeze council tax at the level first set in 2009-10.

 Despite the financial pressures, the Council continues to make the Royal Borough an even better place to live.

 For example:

-- We have completed the transformation of Exhibition Road into an open and welcoming public space, ready for the festivals that we look forward to in 2012. - We plan a new academy in Kensington and a rebuilt Kensington Leisure Centre. - We will complete the re-building of Holland Park School in 2012. - We will meet all our other local manifesto pledges, such as continuing to invest in local policing and in our parks. - We have launched "City Living Local Life" in response to the Prime Minister's vision of a Big Society, discussed on page 24.
+- We have completed the transformation of Exhibition Road into an open and welcoming public space, ready for the festival that we look forward to in 2012. - We plan a new academy in Kensington and a rebuilt Kensington Leisure Centre. - We will complete the re-building of Holland Park School in 2012.